nsfinkelstein/blog/content/posts/2024-02-06-pdf-parsing-series-intro.md

 +++
-title = "Intro: A Series of Posts on AI for PDF Parsing"
+title = "Intro: A Series of Posts on AI for Document Parsing"
 +++

 This is an introductory post for a series on AI for analyzing PDFs.
 The posts in the series are